RDR: the Recap, Deliberate, and Respond Method for Enhanced Language Understanding: RDR-Methodology

 \subsubsection{Forward Pass and Loss Calculation During Training}

-The tokenized text $T(x)$ is fed into a language model, resulting in the embedding $x'$.
-Next, the paraphrasing loss $PL(x',x)$ is calculated.
-An \textit{off-the-shelf} graph extraction method is applied to extract a subgraph $KG_x$ from the larger knowledge graph $KG$, and, subsequently, a graph embedding model $Aggr(g(KG_x,\theta'))$ is used to obtain the graph embedding for $x$, denoted as $e_x$.
-Also, the link prediction loss $GEL(x,KG_x)$ is calculated.
-The language model embedding $x'$ and the subgraph embedding $e_x$ are passed through an embedding fusion model with a classification head $h(e_x,x',\theta^{''})$ to obtain the logits $z$.
-The response loss is computed as $RL(z,y)$.
-Finally, the total loss is computed as $L = PL(x',x) + GEL(x,KG_x) + RL(z,y)$. \end{itemize}
+We describe the steps of our RDR method: \begin{enumerate} \item Fed the tokenized text $T(x)$ into a language model, obtaining the embedding $x'$.
+Calculate the paraphrasing loss $PL(x',x)$ from this paraphrasing model. \item Apply an \textit{off-the-shelf} graph extraction method to extract a subgraph $KG_x$ from the larger knowledge graph $KG$. \item Apply a graph embedding model $Aggr(g(KG_x,\theta'))$ to obtain the graph embedding for $x$, denoted as $e_x$.
+Compute the link prediction loss as $GEL(x,KG_x)$. \item Pass the language model embedding $x'$ and the subgraph embedding $e_x$ into an embedding fusion model with a classification head $h(e_x,x',\theta^{''})$ to obtain the logits $z$.
+Compute the response loss as $RL(z,y)$ \item Compute the total loss as $L = PL(x',x) + GEL(x,KG_x) + RL(z,y)$.
+Update the paraphrasing model, graph embedding model and the embedding fusion model respectively with the total loss $L$. \end{enumerate}